cisco/mindmeld/docs/source/userguide/getting_started.rst

 Run ``brew --version`` to verify that homebrew is installed.

-This is not a requirement, but if your system cannot run homebrew you will need to find alternatives to some instructions in this document.
+If your system cannot run homebrew, you will need to find alternatives to some instructions in this document.

 Python
 ^^^^^^